 Instagram: @tamerhanyhassan

 His films have shown at festivals and venues worldwide including Viennale, Cinéma du Réel, Lincoln Center’s Art of the Real, Courtisane, and Punto de Vista, and he has exhibited in art spaces such as the Museum of Contemporary Art Skopje, Lithium Gallery (Chicago), Mana Contemporary (Chicago), and Articule (Montréal).
+He has taught at the School of the Art Institute of Chicago and Parsons School of Design.
+He also works regularly as an editor on short and feature films, in both non-fiction and fiction.

 e-mail: tamerhanyhassan@gmail.com